VHHA has 27 member health systems. They are:

 Health Care Providers

-- Offer emergency department care 24/7/365 through 80 emergency rooms that treat 3.4 million patients annually and serve a vital role as part of regional, state and national disaster or emergency readiness systems.
+- Offer emergency department care 24/7/365 that treat more than 3.6 million patients annually and serve a vital role as part of regional, state, and national disaster or emergency readiness systems.

 - In 46 percent of Virginia counties and cities, hospitals and health systems are among the top three employers; in 60 percent they rank among the top five.